EILCO-School-projects/Animista/README.md

 # animista

-Browse through your favorite animes, and bookmarks whatever catches your eyes.
+Browse through your favorite animes, and bookmark whatever catches your eyes.

 ## Getting Started